gilzoide/unity-update-manager/README.md

 - `UpdateJobTime` singleton class with information from Unity's `Time` class that you can access from within jobs (`deltaTime`, `time`, etc...)

+## Caveats
+- `UpdateManager` doesn't have the concept of script execution order like Unity MonoBehaviours, so don't rely on execution order
+- `UpdateJobManager<>` and `UpdateTransformJobManager<>` use `NativeArray`s to manage all updatables' data.
+  Since Unity doesn't support nested `NativeArray`s, you cannot use `NativeArray`s in managed jobs.

 ## How to install
 Install using the [Unity Package Manager](https://docs.unity3d.com/Manual/upm-ui-giturl.html) with the following URL: